Can We Sign The Prenup After The Wedding?

 Postnup vs. prenup

 Prenuptial agreements and postnuptial agreements are similar in many ways, but there are also some key differences between the two.
-A prenuptial agreement is signed before the wedding day and outlines the terms and conditions for the division of assets in case of a divorce.
+A prenup is signed before the wedding day and outlines the terms and conditions for the division of assets in case of a divorce.
 On the other hand, a postnuptial agreement is signed after the wedding day and may address any significant changes in circumstances that have arisen since the wedding.

 One of the main distinctions between prenups and postnups is the timing of signing the agreement.
 If you’re engaged and have sufficient time to draft and review a prenuptial agreement with an attorney prior to the wedding day, a prenuptial agreement is the better option.
 However, if there is limited time to review a prenuptial agreement or you’re already married, a postnuptial agreement is right for you.